-Total domestic fuels consumption in the first half of 2020 decreased by 2% compared to the respective period of 2019, mainly affected by lower demand for gasoline and auto diesel, resulting from the coronavirus outbreak; the decrease was partially offset by higher demand for heating gasoil, driven by low prices.
-Total demand for motor fuels decreased by 14,5%, with the declined sales more pronounced during mobility restrictions in Greece in April and May.
+Total domestic fuels consumption in the nine months of 2020 decreased by 3,8% compared to the respective period of 2019, mainly affected by lower demand for gasoline and auto diesel, resulting from the coronavirus outbreak; the decrease was partially offset by higher demand for heating gasoil, driven by low prices.
+Total demand for motor fuels decreased by 12%, compared to the respective period of the previous year, with the declined sales more pronounced during mobility restrictions in Greece in April and May.

-The outbreak of the Covid-19 pandemic is expected to have a negative impact on the Greek economy, affecting the public debt and unemployment rate, as well as non-performing loans and low investments.
+The outbreak of the Covid-19 pandemic is expected to have a negative impact on the Greek economy, affecting the public debt and unemployment rate, as well as the non-performing loans and the low investments.
 The containment measures imposed by the Greek government due to the outbreak of covid-19 also had a significant impact on demand and private consumption.
 Management continually assesses the situation and its possible future impact to ensure that all necessary actions and measures are taken in order to minimize the impact on the Company's operations.